 When you find out you’re pregnant, one of the best things you can do is start prenatal care -- a series of routine visits with your doctor or a certified nurse midwife to check on the health of you and your baby.
 You can ask questions about what to expect, and you’ll get advice on how to best care for yourself.
 Your doctor will also look for any problems, so you can catch and treat them as early as possible.

 - Screening tests tell you how likely it is that your baby has Down syndrome.
-For example, you may find out that there’s 1 in 100 chance that your baby has it.
+For example, you may find out that there’s a 1 in 100 chance that your baby has it.

 - Diagnostic tests tell if your baby actually has it -- it’s a clear yes or no.

 There are pros and cons to both types of tests.
 Screening tests don’t give you a definite answer, but diagnostic tests have a small risk of causing a miscarriage.
 Typically, you might start with a screening test.
 Then, if it looks like Down syndrome is a possibility, you might get a diagnostic test.
 These tests should be conducted alongside prenatal counseling to understand their results.

 It’s your choice which tests to get, and you don’t have to get any of them.
 Some parents want to find out because they feel it will help them get ready.
 Others don’t feel they need to know.
 If you’re not sure what to do, your doctor or a genetic counselor can help.